A short video of our adoptable dogs currently living in deplorable conditions.

 Donation Thermometer

-This thermometer helps us track the progress of the campaign!
+This thermometer helps us track the progress of the project!

 Donation Form